hetmanskyi-cloud/AWS/terraform/modules/kms/README.md

    Implement stricter key policies for production environments, ensuring tighter access control.

 4. **Centralized CloudTrail Integration**:
-   Use a separate module for CloudTrail to centralize auditing and logging across all AWS services, including KMS.
+   Use a separate module (if needed) for CloudTrail to centralize auditing and logging across all AWS services, including KMS.

 ---